TonyNovak.com

 In a separate but similar warning, the consumer advocacy group Families USA issued a warning to consumers about health plans marketed through “associations”.
 Consumers should be aware that all health plans are regulated by their state of residence and that special deals or lower pricing are not available to members who belong to a certain business association.
 Legitimate business association health plans offer special services and providers to their members but this does not affect the price or availability of health plans.
 Legitimate health plans can be checked online through the National Association of Insurance Commissioners Web site at www.naic.org.

-1 the author and the OnlineAdviser network, including its affiliates, distribute and provide marketing or consulting support to health plans of the type covered in this article but it is our policy not to mention specific plans by name in publications.
+2 the author and the OnlineAdviser network, including its affiliates, distribute and provide marketing, enrollment support or consulting support related to the health plans covered in this article both for consumers, members and the health plan management.

 This article is available for republication in its entirety without charge after obtaining the express written permission of the author.